 Are you looking to increase productivity in your bodyshop?
 Whether you’re a small team or a larger, established firm, productivity is key when it comes to your bodyshop.
-After all, bodyshops are renowned for being chaotic spaces to work in.
-However, making these small changes could help to streamline your workflow and turn your bodyshop into a productive environment for you and your employees.
-Here’s how.
+After all, bodyshops are renowned for being busy spaces to work in.
+Making these small changes could help to streamline your workflow and turn your bodyshop into a productive environment for you and your employees.

 Revisit your bodyshop layout